For Terry McLaurin, the work comes first, then ‘the truth will come out on Sunday’

 The questioning can go beyond football.

 “I’m trying to figure out who that is as a person,” Baldwin said.
 “For example, I played Darrelle Revis in one of the Super Bowls.
-I studied him not as a football player, but as a man. . . .
+I studied him not as a football player but as a man. . . .
 In situations when the emotional part of the game starts to get in, you have to know how to attack a person.”

 Over the course of a game week, McLaurin accumulates his “sound bites” and visuals from film study, takes them to the field for practice, then reviews the tape of that until every visual becomes a clearer picture of what could happen Sunday.